Tuesday, January 16, 2018

 His performance in 1813 shows more ability in army administration rather than an aggressive commander who could or rather, would follow up upon a victory.
 His command ability were responsible for winning the war against the Ottoman Empire but his reluctance or fear to engage the Grande Armee managed to make the war more costly than it had to be.
 The Russian praise heaped upon him doesn't appear to be just when his actions are under examination.

-The books lacks the romance and dialogue of a Bernard Cornwell novel, but the odd details made it an interesting read.
+The book lacks the romance and dialogue of a Bernard Cornwell novel, but the odd details made it an interesting read.
 The intrigue and erratic behavior of so many of the major players is strikingly similar to that of the Spanish leaders in the other corner of Europe.
 If you enjoy slow reads and can follow narratives similar to a Charles Oman book, then this is a book you will want to read.